Tips to design innovative

 - Make use of black font on white

-Tech specialists need to ensure that they go an extra mile when it comes to accommodating the human aging process so as to make the app or mobile device easier and faster to use.
+Tech specialists need to ensure that they go an extra mile when it comes to accommodating the human aging process so as to make the innovative apps or mobile device easier and faster to use.

 Contrary to what many people believe, older people don’t have much time to waste.
-If they find the UI/UX too difficult, they will go elsewhere-just like all other users do.
+If they find the UI/UX too difficult, they will go elsewhere-just as all other users do.